Retained Search Fees

-(For searches that don’t warrant an investment in retained search, our research division Intellerati gives clients the opportunity to save because it’s designed to support internal executive search teams.)
+(For companies that aren’t quite ready for retained search, our research division Intellerati gives clients the opportunity to save.
+Our recruiting research is designed to support internal executive search teams.)

-The large retained executive search firms (Korn Ferry, Spencer Stuart, Heidrick & Struggles, Russell Reynolds) prefer searches with cash compensation in excess of $300,000.
-Their retained search fees are usually in excess of $100,000.
-Because they have a global footprint, their expenses are higher than boutique search firms that are usually more willing to take on executive searches with total compensation ranging between $200,000 and $300,000.
+The large retained executive search firms (Korn Ferry, Spencer Stuart, Heidrick & Struggles, Russell Reynolds) prefer searches for candidates with annual cash compensations in excess of $300,000, meaning their retained search fees are usually in excess of $100,000.
+By contrast, boutique search firms such as The Good Search are usually much more willing to take on executive searches for roles with annual compensation starting at $200,000 and above.

 With percentage fees, the more a candidate is paid, the more a search firm makes.
 Some contend that is a conflict of interest.
-Percentage-based pricing provides financial incentive for search firms to negotiate higher salaries of the candidates they place, which is not in the best interest of the client.
+Percentage-based pricing enables search firms to benefit from negotiating higher salaries for the candidates they place than what those executives would have accepted.
+Clearly, paying more than necessary for candidates is not in the best interest of the client.

 “Unlike the traditional model of search consulting, we charge a fixed fee for our assignments.
 That means our only incentive is to deliver what’s best for you.
 Our fixed-fee policy frees us to be diligent, thorough, and completely unbiased, able to assess internal and external candidates on an equal basis and facilitate hiring negotiations with no conflict of interest.”‘